CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 #### **ESPHome/Home Assistant**
 [ESPHome](https://esphome.io) can be loaded on an ESP32 to seamlessly integrate energy data into [Home Assistant](https://www.home-assistant.io/).
 Energy data can then be saved in InfluxDB and displayed with Grafana.
 At the same time, the energy data can also be used for automations in Home Assistant.

-A [new features in Home Assistant allows you to monitor enectricity usage directly in Home Assistant](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/).
-You can also track usage of individual devices using the 6 channel meter.
+A [new features in Home Assistant allows you to monitor electricity usage](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/) [directly in Home Assistant](https://demo.home-assistant.io/#/energy).
+You can also track usage of individual devices and/or solar using the 6 channel meter!

 ##### **Flashing ESPHome**
 - If you have Home Assistant installed, go to **Supervisor** in the left menu, click **Add-on Store** at the top, Search for **ESPHome** - Click on **Install**